Master-Osaro/PitchPerfect/README.md

 # Pitch Perfect
-An iOS app that records a users voice and applies various effects to the it
+An iOS app that records a users voice and applies various effects to the voice during playback